vaidashi/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 3. Find a partner to introduce yourself using these strengths.
 We'll do 3 rounds of this so you can start to get to know others in your cohort according to your strengths.
 Here are some things you can discuss with each other:

+   * What do your top 5 strengths mean to you?
-   * If you and your partner have the same strength in common, how is your understanding of the strength the same?
+   * If you and your partner have the same strength(s) in common, how is your understanding of the strength the same?
 How does it differ?
-   *
+   * How could you and your partner learn from each other's strengths?

 ## Further Reflection
 Using the other two reports, now you'll take time to individually reflect on the results and begin to make both short-term and longterm goals for both Turing and your new career path using your strengths.
 Answer the rest of the questions on the [template](https://github.com/turingschool/career-development-curriculum/edit/master/module_one/strengths_reflection_guidelines.md) in your own gist.